IdanHaim/webhose-dotnet/README.md

 ### More things you should know

-Inside program you can find some Examples how to use the webhose
+Inside the program you can find some Examples how to use the webhose For more information about Webhose.io you can vist https://webhose.io/documentation